Filmora video editor!

 Go to Menu > Files > Record Media to record media content live.

-- Record PC Screen (Record on the screen what you want.)
+- Record PC Screen (Record your PC screen)

 How to Make a Video Using Basic Editing Features

 Before you get started, you have to select media files to edit you already imported to the Filmora.
 Here are two ways to do this,

 - Drag and drop files from the media library to the timeline.